-SECTION 10 ADVERSE DETERMINATIONS, ACTIONS AND APPEALS
+SECTION 10 ADVERSE BENEFIT DETERMINATIONS AND APPEALS

 Superior's Utilization Management program outlines the process the member, a member's authorized representative or a provider must follow when a covered service is denied.
-A denial or reduction of services, called an adverse determination or action, is a reduction, suspension, denial or termination of any service based on medical necessity or benefit limitations.
+A denial or reduction of services, called an Adverse Benefit Determination, is a reduction, suspension, denial or termination of any service based on medical necessity or benefit limitations.
 The information below outlines this process.

-Adverse Determinations
+Adverse Benefit Determinations

-If the request for a service is denied for not meeting medical necessity criteria, it is considered an adverse determination.
+If the request for a service is denied for not meeting medical necessity criteria, it is considered an Adverse Benefit Determination.
 Superior will make its best efforts to obtain all necessary information, including pertinent clinical information, and consult with the treating physician as appropriate in making utilization management determinations.
 When the member is ineligible, has exceeded annual benefit limits as specified in the member's schedule of benefits, requested services excluded from the benefits package, has no prior authorization on file, an administrative denial will be issued (a denial for non-clinical reasons).

-A medical director will review all potential medical necessity denials and render a final decision.
+A medical director will review all potential medical necessity adverse determinations and render a final decision.
 Authorizations for medications may be reviewed by a pharmacist.
 The review may include a discussion with the ordering physician in order to obtain any information that may not have been submitted with the request.
-If the final decision is to deny the service request, then a denial is rendered.
-Superior will notify the member and ordering provider of the denial in writing.
-The notification describes the services that are being denied, the steps a member or authorized member representative can take to appeal the decision and how to access subsequent steps of the appeal process which includes a fair hearing for Medicaid.
+If the final decision is to deny the service request, then an adverse determination is rendered.
+Superior will notify the member and ordering provider of the an adverse determination in writing.
+The notification describes the services that are being denied, the steps a member or authorized member representative can take to appeal the decision and how to access subsequent steps of the appeal process which includes a State Fair Hearing for Medicaid.